official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-“… to degrade the ability of Saddam Hussein to build and use weapons of mass destruction, including command and control and delivery systems, and to diminish the threat that Saddam Hussein poses to his neighbours by weakening his military capability.”3
+“… to degrade the ability of Saddam Hussein to build and use weapons of mass destruction, including command and control and delivery systems, and to diminish the threat that Saddam Hussein poses to his neighbours by weakening his military capability.”[^3]

 15. The impact of Operation Desert Fox is addressed in Section 4.1

-16. In a press conference on 20 December 1998, Mr Blair explicitly ruled out a “land war in Iraq with literally hundreds of thousands of allied troops engaged” and called for a future strategy based on containment and stability for the region including a credible threat of force if Saddam posed a threat to the neighbourhood or developed WMD.4
+16. In a press conference on 20 December 1998, Mr Blair explicitly ruled out a “land war in Iraq with literally hundreds of thousands of allied troops engaged” and called for a future strategy based on containment and stability for the region including a credible threat of force if Saddam posed a threat to the neighbourhood or developed WMD.[^4]

 17. By that stage, the Security Council was deeply divided on policy towards Iraq and the other three Permanent Members of the Security Council did not support the US and UK use of force.

-1 House of Commons, Official Report, 24 February 1998, columns 174-175.
+[^1]: House of Commons, Official Report, 24 February 1998, columns 174-175.
-2 House of Commons, Official Report, 24 February 1998, column 176.
+[^2]: House of Commons, Official Report, 24 February 1998, column 176.
-3 House of Commons Official Report, 17 December 1998, volume 322, columns 1097-1102.
+[^3]: House of Commons Official Report, 17 December 1998, volume 322, columns 1097-1102.
-4 Press conference, 20 December 1998 (as reported in Le Monde diplomatique).
+[^4]: Press conference, 20 December 1998 (as reported in Le Monde diplomatique).

 314

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-18. A report on disarmament describing the work of UNSCOM since 1991 was sent to the Security Council on 25 January 1999.5 That set out in three detailed annexes “material balances”, for proscribed missiles, chemical and biological weapons, for which UNSCOM had been unable to account.
+18. A report on disarmament describing the work of UNSCOM since 1991 was sent to the Security Council on 2[^5] January 1999.[^5] That set out in three detailed annexes “material balances”, for proscribed missiles, chemical and biological weapons, for which UNSCOM had been unable to account.
 Those were subsequently used by the UK as the basis for its estimates of the material Iraq might still retain.